yzerlaut/Network_State_Index_old/README.md

-# the Waking State Index
+# Identifying Network State from Extracellular Recordings during Wakefulness in Neocortex

 Implements a quantitative characterization of network states in neocortex from the signal recorded by an extracellular electrode.